mohammedsira/Password-Reset-Backend/README.md

 # Password-Reset-Backend

-This is the Dynamic-Portfolio API, designed and developed as part of the Guvi-Zen class Capstone Project.
-This API handles user authentication and portfolio management, allowing for seamless CRUD operations on portfolio data.
+This is a sample Password-Reset API, designed and developed by me.
+It's Guvi-Zen class Roadmap session: Day-41 and Nodejs- Day -5: Authentication Task.

 ## Tech Stack